ramon-pessoa/python_programming/README_CODE_51-75.md

 	a.
 Solution (Python) - Solution using an adapted binary search.
 This solution runs in O(log n): [shifted_array_search.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/51-75/shifted_array_search.py)

+59. Problem #59 [hard]: Implement a file syncing algorithm for two computers over a low-bandwidth network.
+What if we know the files in the two computers are mostly the same?

+	* a.
+Solution (Python) - File syncing algorithm: [file_syncing_algorithm.txt](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/51-75/file_syncing_algorithm.txt)

 Go back to [Contents](#contents).